unChaz/sci-fi-5e/srd/classes/arcanist.md

 ##### Cantrips

-At 1st level, you know three cantrips of your choice from the wizard tek skill list.
-You learn additional wizard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Wizard table.
+At 1st level, you know three cantrips of your choice from the arcanist tek skill list.
+You learn additional arcanist cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Arcanist table.

 ##### Tek Datapad

-At 1st level, you have a tek skill datapad containing six 1st- level wizard tek skills of your choice.
-Your tek skill datapad is the repository of the wizard tek skills you know, except your cantrips, which are fixed in your mind.
+At 1st level, you have a tek skill datapad containing six 1st- level arcanist tek skills of your choice.
+Your tek skill datapad is the repository of the arcanist tek skills you know, except your cantrips, which are fixed in your mind.

 ##### Preparing and Casting Tek Skills

-The Wizard table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
+The Arcanist table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
 To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
 You regain all expended tek skill slots when you finish a long rest.

-You prepare the list of wizard tek skills that are available for you to cast.
-To do so, choose a number of wizard tek skills from your tek skill datapad equal to your Intelligence modifier + your wizard level (minimum of one tek skill).
+You prepare the list of arcanist tek skills that are available for you to cast.
+To do so, choose a number of arcanist tek skills from your tek skill datapad equal to your Intelligence modifier + your arcanist level (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.

-For example, if you’re a 3rd-level wizard, you have four 1st-level and two 2nd-level tek skill slots.
+For example, if you’re a 3rd-level arcanist, you have four 1st-level and two 2nd-level tek skill slots.
 With an Intelligence of 16, your list of prepared tek skills can include six tek skills of 1st or 2nd level, in any combination, chosen from your tek skill datapad.
 If you prepare the 1st-level tek skill *tek missile,* you can cast it using a 1st-level or a 2nd-level slot.
 Casting the tek skill doesn’t remove it from your list of prepared tek skills.

 You can change your list of prepared tek skills when you finish a long rest.
-Preparing a new list of wizard tek skills requires time spent studying your tek skill datapad and memorizing the incantations and gestures you must make to cast the tek skill: at least 1 minute per tek skill level for each tek skill on your list.
+Preparing a new list of arcanist tek skills requires time spent studying your tek skill datapad and memorizing the incantations and gestures you must make to cast the tek skill: at least 1 minute per tek skill level for each tek skill on your list.

 ##### Tekcasting Ability

-Intelligence + Will is your Tekcasting ability for your wizard tek skills, since you learn your tek skills through dedicated study and memorization.
+Intelligence + Will is your Tekcasting ability for your arcanist tek skills, since you learn your tek skills through dedicated study and memorization.
 You use your Intelligence whenever a tek skill refers to your Tekcasting ability.
-In addition, you use your Intelligence modifier when setting the saving throw DC for a wizard tek skill you cast and when making an attack roll with one.
+In addition, you use your Intelligence modifier when setting the saving throw DC for a arcanist tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Intelligence modifier + your Will modifier